Mitigating Statistical Bias within Differentially Private Synthetic Data: Abstract

 \section{Abstract}

-Increasing interest in privacy-preserving machine learning has led to new models for synthetic private data generation from undisclosed real data.
-However, mechanisms of privacy preservation introduce artefacts in the resulting synthetic data that have significant impact on downstream tasks such as learning predictive models or inference.
-In particular, bias can affect all analyses as the synthetic data distribution is an inconsistent estimate of the real-data distribution.
-We propose several bias mitigation strategies using privatized likelihood ratios that have general applicability to differentially private synthetic data generative models.
-Through large scale empirical evaluation we show that bias mitigation provides simple and effective privacy-compliant augmentation for general applications of synthetic data.
-However, the work highlights that even after bias correction significant challenges remain on the usefulness of synthetic private data generators for tasks such as prediction and inference.
+Increasing interest in privacy-preserving machine learning has led to new and evolved approaches for generating private synthetic data from undisclosed real data.
+However, mechanisms of privacy preservation can significantly reduce the utility of synthetic data, which in turn impacts downstream tasks such as learning predictive models or inference.
+We propose several re-weighting strategies using privatised likelihood ratios that not only mitigate statistical bias of downstream estimators but also have general applicability to differentially private generative models.
+Through large-scale empirical evaluation, we show that private importance weighting provides simple and effective privacy-compliant augmentation for general applications of synthetic data.